Brilliantcrank/airbag-industries/content/longboard/solari-boards-the-disappearing-sound-of-airports.md

 title = "Solari boards: The disappearing sound of airports."

 +++
-It's not just the sound, but the visual of all the cards (all the combinations) spinning until the right combination is found.
+It's not just the sound, but the visual of all the cards—all the data—spinning until the right combination of information is found.
 These signs are also known as [split-flat displays](https://en.wikipedia.org/wiki/Split-flap_display "Wikipedia entry for split-flat displays") and also found in many train stations (in Europe anyway).
 It's a shame to read they are being phased out.